-Veteran Dogs Suffering from PTSD
+Veteran dogs suffering from PTSD

 By Joe Wilkes

 Like their human counterparts, the dogs of war also undergo rehabilitation for their scars.
 While having risked their own lives and bearing witness to the casualties of war, many of the returning dogs from Iraq have been diagnosed and treated for post-traumatic stress disorder (PTSD).
-The New York Times reported on the sacrifice of these four-legged soldiers and their recovery.

 Dogs have been increasingly used in military conflicts.
 Because of their sensitive noses, they have become the best line of defense against improvised explosive devices (I.E.D.'s), as most of these roadside bombs use chemical explosives, unfound by metal detectors, the previous standard in bomb detection.
 Special forces dogs such as the ones that contributed to the killing of Osama Bin Laden have also become critical operational elements.